 This project is currently under development.

-The goal of this project is to untangle tracings of spiral galaxy arms produced by Spiral Graph volunteers.
-Our algorithm groups, or clusters, tracings together to indicate individual arms, but it's not always right.
+The goal of this project is to organize the collected spiral galaxy arm tracings contributed by Spiral Graph volunteers (a previous project on the Zooniverse platform also led by this research team) and gather them into individual arms.
+Our algorithm[1] automatically groups, or clusters, tracings together to indicate individual arms, but it's not always right.
 We need your help to judge if the algorithm produced correct results.

-Your classifications will help train an A.I. that will select the appropriate parameters for clustering tracings into individual arms.
-Your contributions will make our A.I. smarter!
+Your classifications will be used to train an A.I. that we are developing.
+The A.I. will select the appropriate parameters for clustering tracings into individual arms and your contributions will make our A.I. more effective!

-Galaxies are not always symmetric and their individual spiral arms may differ in shape from each other.
+Spiral galaxies are not always symmetric and their individual arms may differ in shape from each other.
 The three example galaxies below may appear symmetric at first glance, but their arms are actually different from each other.
-Some are longer, some are bifurcated, and some have a different pitch angle.
+Some are longer, some are bifurcated, and some have a different pitch angle (a measure of how tightly wrapped a spiral arm is; see our FAQ page for a description of pitch angle).

 NGC 1300 | M 101 | PGC 1212361 |